animatedmax/spring-data-geode/src/main/markdown/index.md

-either to use the CQ thread to perform the dispatch (synchronous delivery) or a new thread (from an existing pool) for an asynchronous approach by defining the suitable `java.util.concurrent.Executor` (or Spring’s `TaskExecutor`).
+either to use the CQ thread to perform the dispatch (synchronous delivery) or a new thread (from an existing pool) for an asynchronous approach by defining the suitable `java.util.concurrent.Executor` (or Spring's `TaskExecutor`).
 Depending on the load, the number of listeners or the runtime environment, the developer should change or tweak the executor to better serve her needs.
 In particular, in managed environments (such as app servers), it is highly recommended to pick a